Monday, 25 February 2019

 1. Tomato juice and all the usual spices and garnishes: exactly how you would combine them in your Bloody Mary.

-2. Spirit: replace the vodka with Butterfly Absinthe, an American-style absinthe.
-Noting that this comes in at 65% alcohol, then you could perhaps reduce the amount of absinthe to around two-thirds of the amount of vodka you would use in a Bloody Mary.
+Either replace all the vodka with Butterfly Absinthe, an American-style absinthe.
+Noting that this comes in at 65% alcohol, then you could perhaps reduce the amount of absinthe to around two-thirds of the amount (of vodka) you would use in a Bloody Mary.

 3. The icing on the cake: float Cream Sherry on top.